mjculross/Enigma_Visual_Simulator/README.md

 TOUCH CONTROLLER TYPE:

-   There's now a #define STMPE610_TOUCH_CONTROLLER that, when uncommented,
+   There's now a #define STMPE610_TOUCH_CONTROLLER line in the source that,
-      provides support for older versions of the Adafruit 2.8" TFT Touch Shield for Arduino with Resistive Touch Screen (1651) that used the STMPE610 touch controller.
-If this define is commented out (by default), then support is provided for the TSC2007 touch controller now included on the newer versions of the same Adafruit product (1651).
+      when uncommented, provides support for older versions of the Adafruit 2.8" TFT Touch Shield for Arduino with Resistive Touch Screen (1651) that previously used the STMPE610 touch controller.
+If this define is commented out (which it is by default), then support is provided for the TSC2007 touch controller now included on the newer versions of the same Adafruit product (1651).

 IMPLEMENTATION: